Corasinth/k-plus/README.md

 In the `settings.ini` file, the `layersToIgnoreAsPreviousLayers` option is used to exlude some layers from memory.
 By default layer 1, the directory layer, is exluded.
 So for example you can swap from layer 4 to the directory and then to layer 5, then use a toggle-to-previous-layer hotkey to move back to layer 4.

 As detailed in the configuration section, you can ignore any number of layers (though at some point there may be a performance issue as the script goes through each of the layers to exclude).

+### **ToolTip**

+In order to help keep track of layers k-plus uses tooltips in a customizable location to display the current layer.
+The tooltip's location can be customized to a specific pixel location on your screen using the appropriate variables in `k-plus.ahk`.

+This can occasionally be inconvenient; if your tooltip hangs out in the bottom right corner of the screen, it may cover up buttons, icons, or other controls.

+You can set an alternate set of coordinates in `k-plus.ahk` that the tooltip will 'flicker' too when the mouse hovers over the area surrounding the tooltip.
+The flickering of the tooltip can also be disabled by changing the appropriate variable from a 1 to a 0.

 ### **Direct Remapping**